Zyron-Official/FileTree/README.md

-## FileTree Library: A Powerful File Explorer for IDEs and Code Editors
+## FileTree: A Simplified File Explorer Library for IDEs and Code Editors.

 This documentation guides you on how to integrate and use the ```FileTree``` library within your IDEs and Code Editors to provide a user-friendly and efficient file browsing experience.